Geographic Response Plans (GRPs) are geographic-specific response plans for oil

 spills to water.
 They include response strategies tailored to a specific beach,

 shore, or waterway and meant to minimize impact on sensitive resources

 threatened by the spill.
 Each GRP has two main priorities:

 GRPs are developed in partnership with Washington State Department of Ecology, Oregon Department of Environmental Quality (OR-DEQ), the U.S. Coast Guard (USCG), and the U.S. Environmental Protection Agency (EPA) as part of the Region 10 Response Team (RRT) and Northwest Area Committee (NWAC).

 The following interactive map shows all GRPs currently developed for Washington State; both marine and inland areas.
 A listing of Washington State GRPs is also provided below.

 The following is a list that shows all GRPs currently developed for Washington State; both marine and inland areas.
-These chapters are also available for download from the Spills FTP site.
+Click the GRP name to download PDF chapters or a full version of the plan.

 Washington Dept. of Ecology

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.html.